0fflineDocs/KQL-Library/README.md

 Built with React, TypeScript, and Tailwind CSS.

 ## Features
-🗂️ Organize queries by category and subcategory
+🗂️  Organize queries by category and subcategory.\
-🔍 Search functionality across titles, descriptions, and tags 📋 One-click copy button for quick query access
+🔍  Search functionality across titles, descriptions, and tags.\
+📋  One-click copy button for quick query access.\
-📱 Responsive design for all devices
+📱  Responsive design for all devices.

 ## Color Scheme 🎨